 - 1 stick (4 ounces) butter

 - 1/4 cup plus 2 tablespoons heavy cream

 - 1/4 teaspoon vanilla extract

 - 4 egg yolks

 Happy baking!
-(Or you could always just order the pie online.)email.
+(Or you could always just order the pie online.)Don't miss future updates from Savory Simple!
+Subscribe to new recipes by email.
 You can also follow me via RSS, Facebook and Twitter.